LuShenJ/PyEMILI/manual/Line_finding.md

 Enter 'percentile':
 ```

-we reset the `percentile` parameter firstly.
-For the emission-line spectrum, this parameter is suggested to set as 25.
+we reset the `percentile` parameter first.
+For the emission-line spectrum, this parameter is suggested to be set as 25.
 We change this parameter to 75 and press `Enter`.

 ```
 Enter 'length':